scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         elliptical) pen
     -   Try to do a better job of guessing the correct direction of a path in an eps file (or a type3 or svg font)
-    -   FontForge would crash when editing in the grid layer
+    -   websharpstudios would crash when editing in the grid layer
     -   When the control key is down, make the scroll wheel do a magnify/minify.
     -   Various cosmetic changes to find problems